havebeen/DEERefiner/README.md

 Distributed under the MIT license.
 See`LICENSE.TXT` for more information.

 # Citation
-Cite the program: Physical Chemistry Chemical Physics, 2023, DOI: 10.1039/D3CP02569A
+Cite the DEERefiner paper: "DEERefiner-assisted structural refinement using pulsed dipolar spectroscopy: a study on multidrug transporter LmrP", Phys.
+Chem.
+Chem.
+Phys., 2023, 25, 24508-24517 doi: 10.1039/D3CP02569A